-POLDER believes that the recent groundswell in interest in schema.org, driven by the development of Google’s dataset search, offers a rare opportunity to simplify and connect metadata discovery tools.
-Schema.org is structured header text that is attached to a dataset’s landing page and that can draw metadata elements from existing metadata standards.
-It is a lightweight way to share the load of aligning metadata standards that does not require a data centre to alter its systems and infrastructure for managing metadata.
+POLDER believes that the recent surge of interest in schema.org—driven in large part by the development of Google’s Dataset Search—presents a rare and timely opportunity to simplify and interconnect metadata discovery tools.
+Schema.org is a structured data markup format embedded in a dataset’s landing page.
+It can draw from existing metadata standards and provides a lightweight, web-native method for improving metadata interoperability.
+Importantly, it does not require data centers to overhaul their metadata systems or infrastructure.

-However, the open and extensible nature of schema.org poses a danger, in that it would be easy for this community to replicate errors from the past by implementing it in divergent ways.
-This would undermine the reason for implementing schema.org - the need for a uniform way of sharing basic discovery metadata.
+However, the open and extensible nature of schema.org also presents risks.
+Without coordination, it would be easy for the community to repeat past mistakes by implementing schema.org in inconsistent or incompatible ways.
+Such divergence would defeat the purpose of adopting schema.org: to enable a shared, uniform approach to basic discovery metadata.

-POLDER encourages all publishers of metadata and data in polar regions to implement schema.org in a way that is interoperable with the approaches taken by the science-on-schema, Bioschemas, and Geoschemas communities.
-The resources listed below will help you ensure that your schema mark-up is interoperable with this broader community.
+To mitigate this risk, POLDER strongly encourages all publishers of polar metadata and datasets to implement schema.org in a manner that aligns with practices established by the Science-on-Schema.org, Bioschemas, and GeoSchemas communities.
+The resources listed below will help ensure your markup is interoperable with this broader ecosystem.

 POLDER Resources